Learn Amazing Benefits of Sesame Oil for Skin and Body

 Anti-aging properties

 Ayurveda also highlights the (Vyavasthapan) anti-aging and rejuvenating properties of sesame oil.
-It is loaded with antioxidants that are capable of helping reverse the signs of aging and prevent premature aging.
+This Ayurvedic oil is loaded with antioxidants that are capable of helping reverse the signs of aging and prevent premature aging.
 The oil contains sesamol3 and sesamin, a powerful antioxidant that helps prevent cell damage caused by free radicals.
 Additionally, the antioxidant is also helpful in reducing the damage caused by UV rays4, environmental toxins, and pollution.
 Apart from this, the fatty acids and vitamins present in sesame oil can help repair damage in the skin cells5 and reduce enlarged pores.
 Thus when applied regularly to the skin, sesame oil can visibly reduce the look of fine lines, wrinkles, and other signs of aging.
 The compound also helps enhance collagen production and improve skin elasticity.

 Skin cleansing and exfoliation